Planning a birthday party, baby shower, or family celebration often comes down to one simple question: how much cake do you actually need?

 How Height Impacts Servings

-Higher cakes allow for thinner slices without sacrificing volume.
-They’re great for elegant presentations or when feeding larger crowds.
+Taller cakes allow for thinner slices without sacrificing volume.
+They’re also a great option when presentation matters for events.

 Sheet Cake Cutting Techniques for Maximum Servings

-- Use a ruler to mark out rows before cutting
+- Use a ruler to mark rows before cutting

 - Cut vertically and then horizontally into equal portions